Information and support for Aboriginal and Torres Strait Islander doctors and medical students considering a career in dermatology

 - Our dedicated Trainee Wellbeing and Engagement team ensures all trainees have a voice and receive the support they need throughout the training program.

-- Each year we aim to offer an education grant for Aboriginal and Torres Strait Islander trainees in advance years of the training program.
+- Each year we aim to offer an education grant for an Aboriginal and Torres Strait Islander trainees in the training program.
 Funded by Janssen’s Educational and Medical Grants Program for healthcare-related organisations, the grant is administered by our Aboriginal and Torres Strait Islander Affairs Committee.
 Find out more here.

 Designated Aboriginal and Torres Strait Islander Training Position